jsohndata/bubble-trails/README.md

 [chilldoodle.web.app/bubble-trails](https://chilldoodle.web.app/bubble-trails)

+## Comment
+Currently for desktop.
+Working on making it for mobile.

 # Inspiration
 Saw this [video on Youtube](https://www.youtube.com/shorts/VTw2cUVFl1c) by [Hyperplexed](https://www.youtube.com/@Hyperplexed).
 Followed the code then adjusted it and got bubble trails. :)